MeinChef/UDL-Loss-Fitting/README.md

 The loss surface of a neural network is a graph, depending on all of the networks parameters (weights) and the loss associated with the state of the network.
 Since this surface depends on all parameters of a network, it lives in a space of `#parameters` dimensions.
-In our case it is `137 314` parameters for the `LSTM` model, and `2 402` parameters for the `Dense` model.
+In our case it is 137 314 dimensions for the `LSTM` model, and 2 402 dimensions for the `Dense` model.

 This in itself is the big hurdle to overcome in order to be able to plot loss surfaces, since in visualisations we are restricted to at most 3 dimensions.
-Our approach was to project the state of the model after training into two dimensions, and then calculate a grid from there to get to a landscape (here of our LSTM model with MSE):
+Our approach was to project the state of the model after training into two dimensions, and then calculate a grid from there to get to a landscape (here of the LSTM model with MSE):

 ![Loss Landscape of the LSTM model](./img/loss_surfc_lstm_mse-3d.png)

 We took inspiration from the paper [Visualizing the Loss Landscape of Neural Nets](https://doi.org/10.48550/arXiv.1712.09913) [1], and tried to adapt their simple approach to the plotting.
+[This post](https://mathformachines.com/posts/visualizing-the-loss-landscape/) helped understanding the paper even better.

 ## The Optimisation Path on the Loss Surface

-To show the part of the loss surface, on which the model performs the optimisation, we did a PC-Analysis on these.
+To show the part of the loss surface, on which the model performs the optimisation, we did a PC-Analysis on the weights of the model during training.
 This gave us roughly the section that is relevant, and the anchor for which we calculated the grid. [src/vis_loss.py](./src/vis_loss.py#L267)

 ```python